 Our September preparedness focus includes emergency power, so our second prep challenge is to buy an emergency generator.
-Even though natural disasters cause power outages which affects utilities, everyone does NOT need a generator.
-Many people can’t afford a portable generator because they cost between $400 to $2000, and others are afraid to use them.
-Just know that generators disappear from store shelves as quickly as bottle water.
-So, study it out in your mind to know if a generator is the right choice for you.
+Even though natural disasters cause power outages which affect utilities, everyone does NOT need a generator.
+Portable generators cost between $400 to $2000, and some people are afraid to use them.
+Just remember that generators disappear from store shelves as quickly as bottled water before disasters.
+So, study it out in your mind to see if a generator is the right choice for you.

 …you must study it out in your mind; then you must ask me if it be right, and if it is right I will cause that your bosom shall burn within you; therefore, you shall feel that it is right.
 But if it be not right you shall have no such feelings, but you shall have a stupor of thought that shall cause you to forget the thing which is wrong…Doctrine and Covenants 9:8,9

 - Do I need a permanently installed generator [cost $4,000 – $15,000], or portable generator [$400-$2000]?

 - What do I want to power with my generator?
 What is the wattage I need?